What is Farm Management?

 Bank of Pontiac’s Professional Farm Management Program is tailored to landowners who are not involved in the hands-on farming operation.
 We serve as farm asset managers and represent landowners to help them meet their goals and objectives.
 We have adopted a hands-on approach to farm management, emphasizing stewardship, production, marketing, accounting and communication.

 Our experienced team has years of combined farm management experience and years of hands-on knowledge from working on their own family farms.
-Our experienced team includes: Chris Clement, VP of Ag Services & Accredited Farm Manager (AFM), John Marshal, SVP and Senior Trust Officer & Accredited Farm Manager (AFM), Nathan Wenger, VP of Ag Services and Brad Brown, VP of Lending.
+Our experienced team includes: Chris Clement, SVP and Chief Ag Services Officer & Accredited Farm Manager (AFM), John Marshal, SVP and Senior Trust Officer & Accredited Farm Manager (AFM), Nathan Wenger, VP of Ag Services and Brad Brown, VP of Lending.
 They are all members of the Society of Farm Managers & Rural Appraisers.
 With first hand farming experience and expert knowledge in seed and fertilizer selection and grain marketing, our farm team can help you achieve your ownership and investment goals.

 Understanding the Farm Management Relationship